elunna/nerfhack-changelog/README.md

 * shimmering dragons have displacement and resist stunning

 ### Unique monster changes
+* unique monsters cannot be tamed
 * Croesus can move other monsters out of his way (Evil)
 * Ixoth can berserk.
-AC raised from -1 to -4, stronger claw attacks.
+Speed raised to 20, AC raised from -1 to -4, stronger claw attacks.
 * Ixoth gets poison resistance (Evil)
 * Lord Surtur can berserk
 * Cyclops can berserk